-To establish a common understanding between potential project partners of the importance of building trusting relationships and to put in place the foundations for lasting stakeholder trust.
+To establish a common understanding between potential project partners of the importance of building trusting relationships and to put the foundations for lasting stakeholder trust in place.

-The building of inter-organisational and inter-personal trust in a sector where, in the past, the need for control and competition has driven the established culture will be difficult.
-Whilst there have been many examples of successful project delivery based on collaboration between delivery stakeholders, economic cycling and the sector culture inevitably drive the project delivery approach in the sector back toward conventional competitive tendering, transactional contracting and commonly, a resultant absence of trust in project relationships.
+The building of inter-organisational and inter-personal trust in industry sectors where, in the past, the need for control and competition have driven the established culture, is difficult.
+Whilst there have been many examples of successful project delivery based on collaboration between delivery stakeholders, the economic cycle and industry sector cultures inevitably drive project delivery approaches back toward conventional competitive tendering, transactional contracting and commonly, a resultant absence of trust in project relationships.

-It is not suggested that any project stakeholder should adopt a position of 'blind trust', but rather all potential project partners should be extended the opportunity to demonstrate the credibility, reliability and integrity upon which trusting relationships can be founded.
-Collaborative project undertakings need to be founded on "Authentic Trust" (Ref: 1 below) where the relationship participants focus on their own responsibilities rather than their expectations of the other party.
-Authentic Trust does not operate on the assumption that issues associated with poor behaviour will not arise in the relationship but rather focuses on the responsibility to confront problems when they arise without taking up positions of counter selfinterest.
+It is not suggested that any project stakeholder should adopt a position of 'blind trust', but rather that all potential project partners should be extended the opportunity to demonstrate the credibility, reliability and integrity upon which trusting relationships can be founded.
+Collaborative project undertakings need to be founded on "Authentic Trust" (Ref: 1 on page 20) where the relationship participants focus on their own responsibilities rather than their expectations of the other party.
+Authentic Trust does not operate on the assumption that issues associated with poor behaviour will not arise in the relationship but rather focusses on the responsibility to confront problems when they arise without taking up positions of counter selfinterest.

-Trust in relationships between organisations and between individuals is founded on similar characteristics.
-Trust between organisations and individuals supporting collaborative project strategies should regularly undertake and discuss the outcomes from self-assessment inventories against the following behaviours (Ref: 2 below):
+Trust in relationships between organisations and between individuals are founded on similar characteristics.
+Organisations and individuals supporting collaborative project strategies should regularly undertake and discuss the outcomes from self-assessment inventories against the following behaviours (Ref: 2 on page 20):-

-- 1. Talk Straight be honest, tell the truth, don't manipulate people or distort facts, call things what they are - 2.
-Demonstrate Respect care for others and show that you care, treat people with respect at all levels.

-- 3. Create Transparency don't work a hidden agenda, work on the basis of openness/disclosure, tell the truth in a way that people can verify. - 4.
-Right Wrongs put things right quickly when you are wrong, apologise guickly and show personal humility.
+- 1. Talk Straight be honest, tell the truth, don't manipulate people or distort facts, call things what they are. - 2.
+Demonstrate Respect care for others and show that you care, treat people with respect at all levels - 3.
+Create Transparency don't work a hidden agenda, work on the basis of openness/disclosure, tell the truth in a way that people can verify - 4.
+Right Wrongs put things right quickly when you are wrong, apologise quickly and show personal humility.
 Don't cover things up! - 5.
-Show Loyalty acknowledge contributions from others and give credit freely, talk about others as if they are present. - 6.
-Deliver Results establish a track record of results, get the right things done, don't overpromise and under deliver! - 7.
-Get Better look for feedback constantly, be a constant learner, continuously improve yourself. - 8.
-Confront Reality be prepared to talk about the 'uncomfortable' topics, be courageous in conversation and take on the tough stuff. - 9.
-Clarify Expectations disclose and reveal expectations, discuss them, re-negotiate where necessary, validate them. - 10.
-Practice Accountability take responsibility, hold yourself and others accountable, don't apportion or deflect blame. - 11.
-Listen First be prepared to listen first before you speak - understand the most important behaviours to those you work with. - 12.
-Keep Commitments do what you say you are going to do, make commitments carefully, don't break confidences. - 13.
-Extend Trust demonstrate a willingness to trust, extend trust abundantly (but not blindly or naively!), don't withhold trust because there is risk involved.
+Show Loyalty acknowledge contributions from others and give credit freely, talk about others as if they are present - 6.
+Deliver Results establish a track record of results, get the right things done, don't overpromise and under - 7.
+Get Better look for feedback constantly, be a constant learner, continuously improve yourself - 8.
+Confront Reality be prepared to talk about the 'uncomfortable' topics, be courageous in conversation and take on the tough stuff - 9.
+Clarify Expectations disclose and reveal expectations, discuss them, re-negotiate where necessary, validate - 10.
+Practice Accountability take responsibility, hold yourself and others accountable, don't apportion or deflect blame - 11.
+Listen First be prepared to listen first before you speak - understand the most important behaviours to those you work with - 12.
+Keep Commitments do what you say you are going to do, make commitments carefully, don't break - 13.
+Extend Trust demonstrate a willingness to trust, extend trust abundantly (but not blindly or naively!), don't withhold trust because there is risk involved the Project Collaboration Plan and the Relationship Management Plan) and the platform for further development of trust between the partners should be high on the agenda.
+Alignment and commitment to delivering the project objectives should become the collaboration 'mantra' with no stakeholder operating to a hidden agenda based on self-interest.